cypress-io/cypress/docs/source/faq/index.md

 Cypress on the other hand **helps** you write your tests.
 You would use Cypress every day, building and testing your application, and then use SauceLabs to ensure your application works on every browser.

-## {% fa fa-question-circle green %} Is Cypress free?
+## {% fa fa-angle-right %} Is Cypress free?

 Cypress desktop app and CLI are free to use.
 The Cypress Dashboard is a premium feature for non-open source projects and offers recording videos, screenshots and logs in a web interface.

-## {% fa fa-question-circle green %} What operating systems do you support?
+## {% fa fa-angle-right %} What operating systems do you support?

 The desktop application can be installed in OSX and Linux.
 [Windows is not yet supported](https://github.com/cypress-io/cypress/issues/74), although you can use Cypress if you install a Linux VM using something like VirtualBox or using a Docker image.

-## {% fa fa-question-circle green %} Do you support native mobile apps?
+## {% fa fa-angle-right %} Do you support native mobile apps?

 Cypress would never be able to run on a native mobile app, but would be able to run in a web view.
 In that mode, you'd see the commands display in a browser while you would drive the mobile device separately.
 Down the road we'll likely have first class support for this, but today it is not a current priority.

 Currently you can control the {% url `cy.viewport()` viewport %} to test responsive, mobile views in a website or web application.

-## {% fa fa-question-circle green %} Do you support X language or X framework?
+## {% fa fa-angle-right %} Do you support X language or X framework?

 Any and all.
 Ruby, Node, C#, PHP - none of that matters.
 Cypress tests anything that runs in the context of a browser.
 It is backend, front-end, language and framework agnostic.

 You'll write your tests in JavaScript, but beyond that Cypress works everywhere.

-## {% fa fa-question-circle green %} Will Cypress work in my CI provider?
+## {% fa fa-angle-right %} Will Cypress work in my CI provider?

 Cypress works in any CI provider.

-## {% fa fa-question-circle green %} Does Cypress require me to change any of my existing code?
+## {% fa fa-angle-right %} Does Cypress require me to change any of my existing code?

 No. But if you're wanting to test parts of your application that are not easily testable, you'll want to refactor those situations (as you would for any testing).

-## {% fa fa-question-circle green %} If Cypress runs in the browser, doesn't that mean it's sandboxed?
+## {% fa fa-angle-right %} If Cypress runs in the browser, doesn't that mean it's sandboxed?

 Yes, technically; it's sandboxed and has to follow the same rules as every other browser.
 That's actually a good thing because it doesn't require a browser extension, and it naturally will work across all browsers (which enables cross-browser testing).